Tyrannostorus

 Basilosaurus was a powerful ocean predator with an elongated body and strong jaws lined with large, sharp teeth used to capture prey.
 Fossils from Morocco are attributed to Basilosaurus isis, which inhabited the warm shallow seas that once covered North Africa.
 Teeth from this species are especially valued for their size, preservation, and scientific significance.

-Multiple individual specimens are available.
-Use the menu to select from the exact fossil shown in the listing images.
-Size options include a specimen approximately 4 inches long and 2.5 inches wide, one approximately 5 inches long and 2.25 inches wide, and another approximately 5.5 inches long and 3.5 inches wide.
+Multiple specimens are available.
+Use the menu to select from available options.
 You will receive the exact piece you select.
 Each fossil is naturally unique, with its own color, shape, and surface details.

 Share